Extracting Medication Changes in Clinical Narratives using Pre-trained Language Models: Appendix

 \subsection{Experimental Setup}

 The systems were implemented in PyTorch using the HuggingFace transformers library \cite{wolf-etal-2020-transformers} for the language models.
-We set aside 50 notes from the training data and use grid-search in discrete steps to tune hyperparameters for all the tasks.
+We set aside 50 notes from the CMED training set as a validation set with no overlapping patients between the new train and validation sets.
+We used a grid-search with discrete steps to tune hyperparameters for all the tasks.
 We tokenized the clinical notes using scispaCy \cite{scispacy2019} \textit{en\_core\_sci\_md} sentence tokenizer.
 The following configuration and parameters were common to all experimentation: optimizer= AdamW \cite{adamw2017}, dropout = 0.2, learning rate = 5e-5.
-The BERT based medication mention extractors were trained on epochs = 4, maximum sequence length = 512 and batch size = 16.
-The \textit{event} and \textit{attribute} classifiers were trained on epochs = 10, and batch size = 32.
-The classifiers operated on sentences and the maximum sequence length (for \textit{event-attribute} classification) was limited to 128 word pieces.
+The BERT-based medication mention extractors were trained on epochs = 4, maximum sequence length = 512, and batch size = 16.
+The \textit{event} and \textit{attribute} classifiers were trained on epochs = 20, and batch size = 32.
+The classifiers operated on sentences and the maximum sequence length (for \textit{event-attribute} classification) was limited to 128 word-pieces.
 For sentences exceeding this maximum length, a 128 word-piece window was centered around the identified medication mention.
 A \textit{none} label was marked wherever \textit{attributes} are not applicable.
-For determining losses in multi-task settings we used a simple average of the individual \textit{event} and \textit{attribute} cross-entropy losses.
+For determining losses in multi-task settings, we used a simple average of the individual \textit{event} and \textit{attribute} cross-entropy losses.